badvision/lawless-legends/Platform/Apple/tools/jace/readme-macos.txt

 Technical Notes:
 This application includes its own Java runtime - no need to install Java separately.
+Version information is displayed in the About window (press Ctrl+Shift+.)

 For more information and updates, visit: https://lawlesslegends.wordpress.com/